Pavreally/AsyncDataAssetManager/README.md

 - This subsystem enables recursive data loading.
 If you load a single DataAsset that includes multiple nested Data Assets, all of them will be loaded and filtered to avoid duplicates in memory.
 - Group your uploaded DataAssets using tags so that they can be unloaded at the right moment <i>(for example, this can be useful if you are uploading DataAssets in parts and want to unload them without affecting other necessary data still stored in memory)</i>.
 - Supports asynchronous loading without memory retention <i>(e.g., if you need to immediately access data and then free up memory)</i>.
+- Single notification for bulk data load.
+The `OnAllLoadedADAM` delegate notifies when all Data Assets have been loaded simultaneously.
+It only functions if the `NotifyAfterFullLoaded` option is enabled, which is supported exclusively by the `LoadArrayADAM` method.
 - Disableable debug logs allow you to monitor the entire asynchronous data management process.
 Plugin settings are located in `Project Settings > Plugins > Async Technologies - ADAM`.

 ## Install